Disk Masher System

-The Disk Masher System (.dms) is an often used method on the Amiga, to create a compressed image of a disk (usually floppy).
+The Disk Masher System (DMS) is an archival tool and associated file format used primarily on the Amiga computer.
+DMS creates a compressed image of an entire floppy disk.
 The disk is read block-by-block, and thus its data structure is maintained.

-DMS won approval particularly in the demo scene and the Warez scene, since with this tool, disk images could generally be transferred easily with telecommunication modems to mailbox networks like FidoNet for efficient distribution.
+DMS won approval particularly in the demo scene and the warez scene, since it allowed floppy disks to be transferred easily with modems via bulletin board systems.
+However, its specificity to Amiga floppy disk geometry limited its use outside of that platform.